nrobin24/pharmacology-thesis/#ch1-introduction/intro-outline.md

 * What is my one unifying goal in my research

-### Statement of Specific Research Objectives
+### Research Statement

 * $OBJECTIVE
+    - Clearly state OBJECTIVE
     - Why is OBJECTIVE worth focusing on
     - Where is the field at in terms of accomplishing OBJECTIVE
     - What unique hurdles does OBJECTIVE present

-### Approach by Objective

-* $OBJECTIVE
-    - What is my unique contribution to the field in attempting to accomplish this injective
+    - What is my unique contribution to the field in attempting to accomplish OBJECTIVE
     - How does my approach attempt to address hurdles

 ### Contribution by Article